Ajay Kochhar: Naval career

 Kochhar was commissioned into the Indian Navy on 1 July 1988.
 He is a specialist in Gunnery and Missile Warfare.
 He has commanded five warships of the Indian Navy.
 On 29 June 2013, as the commissioning commanding officer of the Talwar-class stealth guided missile frigate INS Trikand (F51), he commissioned the ship in Kaliningrad, Russia.
 On 20 July 2017, Kochhar took command of the flagship of the Indian Navy, the aircraft carrier INS Vikramaditya (R33) as its third commanding officer.

 Flag rank

-On promotion to Flag Rank, Kochhar took over as the Assistant Controller Carrier Project (ACCP) at Naval headquarters.
+On promotion to Flag rank, Kochhar took over as the Assistant Controller Carrier Project (ACCP) at Naval headquarters.
 He then served as the Assistant Controller Warship Production & Acquisition (ACWP&A).
 As the ACCP, he managed the construction of the indigenous aircraft carrier.
 In his role as ACWP&A, he oversaw all aspects related to construction and acquisition of warships for the Navy both from Indian as well as foreign shipyards.

-Kochhar took command of the Western Fleet on 24 February 2021 as the Flag Officer Commanding Western Fleet from Rear Admiral Krishna Swaminathan.
+Kochhar took over as the Flag Officer Commanding Western Fleet on 24 February 2021 from Rear Admiral Krishna Swaminathan.
+He was in command of the Western Fleet till 27 December 2021.
+He handed over command to Rear Admiral Sameer Saxena and was appointed Project Director (Operations and Training) of the Advanced Technology Vessel Project (ATVP).
 For his command of the Western fleet, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.

-On 1 April 2022, Kochhar took over as the Commandant of the National Defence Academy from Air Marshal Sanjeev Kapoor.